-Absent from an in-class tasks, presentation, tests or examinations
+Absent from an in-class task, presentation, test or examination

 The first thing the College will do is to establish if you were absent for a valid reason.
 If your absence was not for a valid reason, you will receive a zero mark for the task.